Tony Cokes: If UR Reading This It’s 2 Late, Vol. 3

 If UR Reading This It's 2 Late, Vol. 3 shows Cokes’ works on pop and electronic music.
 The exhibition is named after a Drake mixtape, which underscores the ‘mixing’ in Cokes’ art.
 The artist does so by quoting various authors: from Aretha Franklin to Morrissey, from Malcolm X to Louis Althusser.
 By bringing together text, image and sound, he creates a powerful message.
 One that initiates analysis and reflection!

 Co-organised by Goldsmiths Centre for Contemporary Art (28.09.2019–12.01.2020) and Carpenter Center for the Visual Arts at Harvard University (30.01–12.04.2020).

 What can you expect?

 The exhibition is not limited to ARGOS' four walls!
 The project unfolds on three locations.
 At ARGOS, a series of videos by Tony Cokes will be shown, as well as two newly commissioned artworks.
 The videos will also be broadcast in a recently opened window display at the Koopliedenstraat 62.
-In addition to this, you can see a video in the heart of Brussels about the current Black Lives Matter protests, installed in public space in the Horta Hall (in collaboration with the Brussels nightclub C12).
-Furthermore, special guided tours are regularly scheduled, and on October 17th we invite Tony Cokes and Steve Goodman to talk about their work.
+The public programme is situated exclusively online.
 The first monograph of Tony Cokes is also available.
 50% of the sales price will be donated to ‘Belgian Network for Black Lives’.